janlelis/multi_block/README.md

     end

-Multiple blocks can be passed using +blocks+:
+Multiple blocks can be passed using `blocks`:

     ajax &blocks[
       proc.success{ puts "Yeah!"    },